SalomePlatform/hexablock/doc/gui_vector.rst

 To create a **Vector** in the **Main Menu** select **Model -> Construction -> Add vector**.

+There is no construction of blocks.
+Vector is an intermediate object built in order to make the dialog boxes of blocks construction more concise.

 There are two methods to create a **Vector**.

 Create with dx, dy, dz